ReggieVW/cvat-docs/manual/person_bbox.md

 -   If the object isn't visible on a couple of frames and then appears again, you can use the ``Merge`` feature to merge several individual tracks into one.
+Click Merge button or press M to apply changes.

     ![image](https://user-images.githubusercontent.com/35894891/170968838-ef104d4f-f749-4703-9ff5-84fce598caf5.png)

-    Click Merge button or press M to apply changes